rwth-acis/las2peer/README.md

     2:      bootstrap
     3-x:    test method

 In lines 3-x instructions starting with // or # will be left out.
-You can use all public methods of the L2pNodeLauncher class (see api doc) as testing methods.
+You can use all public methods of the L2pNodeLauncher class (see API doc) as testing methods.
 Those expecting a String parameter can be called simply as
     testMethod(myStringValue)
 This may be useful e.g. in combination with uploadStartupDirectory to set up a previously defined set of artifacts and/or agents to be stored in the global storage at startup.
 You can find a short documentation of all possible commands in the Java Doc of the L2pNodeLauncher class.